Ahmad-Amireh/Predicting-House-Pricing-.-/README.md

 Next, we built machine learning models using RandomForest and GradientBoosting and tried to enhance them using Hypermeter tuning.

-Finally ,In order to be able to use the model by non-technical people, we had to create a web page (User Interface). .
+Finally ,In order to be able to use the model by non-technical people, we had to create a web page (User Interface) using streamlit.